forresst/amunet/README.md

 The object contains the metadata as key\value pairs found in the specified file.

 >Notes:
+>
-> * If the file does not exist, the function returns an empty object.
+> - If the file does not exist, the function returns an empty object.
-> * If the file does not contain metadata, the function returns an empty object.
+> - If the file does not contain metadata, the function returns an empty object.

 #### Example

 `README.md`:

-> ```txt
+> ```Markdown
 >
 > [a]: # (1)
 > [b]: # (Hello)